rllko/Multi-Tenant-Auth-Service/README.md

 GRANT USAGE, CREATE ON SCHEMA public TO authio_serilog;
 ```

-> ⚠️ Be sure to replace hardcoded credentials in production environments.
+> ⚠️ Be sure to replace hardcoded credentials in production environments and setup the admin password after running the migration.